lovasoa/whitebophir/README.md

 ## Running your own instance of WBO

 If you have your own web server, and want to run a private instance of WBO on it, you can.
-It should be really simple, using [docker compose](https://docs.docker.com/compose/).

 #### Clone the repository